terryphelps/Music-Is-Fun/readme.md

 - When you search you will also get movies, try to filter those out

 ### Finished?
 When You are finished please submit the url for your github repo to be graded.
-You are free to work on this however you like but ultimately it needs to be added to your github.